Open Source / MIT + Apache 2.0

 ArcFace produces a 512-dim L2-normalized vector.
 Cosine similarity against stored embeddings determines match or reject.

-Multiple independent layers protect against spoofing, tampering, and unauthorized access.
+Multiple independent layers protect against spoofing, tampering, and unauthorized access — without any configuration after install.

 IR